YahyaAlaaMassoud/Elly-Tale/README.md

  3. On your dashboard, then click **New project**, then choose the **Import from GitHub** option
  4. Paste the repo's full [url](https://github.com/vrapeutic/AFrame.git), then click **Ok**
  5. You're ready to go!

+ ### Preferred platform
+ ---
+ If you are going to be using a VR Headset, then we recommend trying the app (either the [hosted version](https://bit.ly/2LiIM22) or on [Glitch](https://glitch.com/)) on the [Oculus Browser](https://developer.oculus.com/webxr/).

+ For local development and testing, modern browsers could be used, where mouse and keyboard interactions will be the main source of interaction with the VR environment.

 ## Code structures